 If you habitually wake up every day, knock out 3 pages before school and then a few pages after school every single day, you will nail your exams.

 Check out our definitive guide on How to Revise for your 2021 and 2022 exams.

 If you’re confused about anything we’ve said or want more help, drop us a question in the comments below (we usually respond back within an hour).

-Alternatively, we can run all these calculations for you and send you a FREE report outline what, when and how should revise for each of your subjects.
-Just fill in this form, and we’ll get back to you ASAP.
+Alternatively, Yojana can run all these calculations for you and generate a FREE report outline what, when and how should revise for each of your subjects.
+Just fill in this form to get started.